Small business payroll guide for Canadian employers

 Find out how Xero payroll software can simplify tasks and make compliance easier.

 Payroll compliance means meeting all government requirements for paying employees and reporting to the Canada Revenue Agency (CRA).
-To stay compliant, you must:
+Staying compliant protects you from penalties and audits.

 - make accurate payments and deductions each pay period